State of Illinois Grants

 Education for clinic staff is provided based on the National Asthma Education Prevention Program Expert Panel Report guidelines, covering patient self-assessment, asthma severity rating, medications, and spirometry.
 The program also emphasizes the use of audit and feedback, decision support tools, and other best practices for quality improvement activities.

-The focus of the grant is to help hospitals develop disease registries for patients with hypertension and high cholesterol.
+The focus of the project is to help hospitals develop disease registries for patients with hypertension and high cholesterol.
 These registries also incorporate social determinants of health, supporting the development of policies for screening and connecting patients with needed services and resources.

-IL Tobacco Quitline Project
+Illinois Tobacco Quitline Project

-ICAHN has partnered since 2022 with the IDPH and the IL Tobacco Quitline to recruit hospitals to provide direct referrals of patients who are interested in quitting using tobacco.
+Since 2022, ICAHN has partnered with the Illinois Department of Public Health and the Illinois Tobacco Quitline to recruit hospitals to provide direct referrals to help patients quit smoking, vaping, or other tobacco use.

 Contact Us

-Liz Swanson
+217-223-0452Liz Swanson

 Assistant Director of Professional Education